darwino/darwino-documentation/Developer Guide/Darwino DB API.md

-- 3	Documents
+## Documents
+### CRUD operations
-	-- CRUD operations – It is possible to do create, read, update, and delete operations on documents.
+It is possible to perform create, read, update, and delete operations on documents.
 	At the base, the Darwino API is a Java API.
 There is also a JavaScript API which is a JavaScript flavor of the Java API.
 To do CRUD operations, you get the session and from that the database and store, and there you create, read, update, and delete documents.
 As long as you’re using the Java API locally, you can execute a series of operations within a transaction.
 At the session level, you can query whether the session supports transactions.
 If it does, you can start a transaction, perform a set of operations on documents, and then roll back the changes if needed.
 This is familiar to users of many relational databases, but is alien to Domino and mongoDB.

  There are three ways, in Darwino, to access documents: